ramzt3/ramzt3/README.md

-### Ayo 👋
+### Hi There 👋

-- 🌱 I’m currently learning Python, Django.
+- 🌱 I’m currently learning Laravel, Python and Django.
 - ⚡ Fun fact: I use Neovim btw

 <!--